YeOldeDM/lets-godot-roguelike/pages/step-3-things.md

 	add_child( what )
 	what.set_map_pos( where )
 ```
 Select the Map (TileMap) node, and use the special header it displays to get an X Y position you want to use as the player start position.
 For my example, my starting position is x10, y10, but your will probably be different.

+![mapxy]
+*This will likely be the one and only time we're going to be hard-coding positions like this.
+Procedural Generation will do this job for us real soon*

 We want to spawn the player on the map's `_ready` function:
 ```python